What Are Nuts?

 Antioxidants help control free radicals, which are unstable molecules produced as a normal part of metabolism.
 Free radical production increases in response to heavy sun exposure, stress, pollution and other causes.

 Although free radicals can play a beneficial role in immune response, having too many can lead to cell damage.
-When your level of free radicals is too high, your body is said to be in a state of oxidative stress, which increases disease risk.
+When your level of free radicals is too high, your body is said to be in a state of

 The antioxidants in plant foods, including the polyphenols found in nuts, can combat oxidative stress by neutralizing free radicals so they can’t harm your cells.